-No one mode is superior and there is no superior profile of VARK scores.
+No one mode is superior and there is no superior set for VARK’s four-score results.
 Although business, government and academic institutions may appear to be biased towards using Read/write (print) resources, life is much more varied.
 And you can be successful with almost any combination.
 “You may be different but you are not dumb.”
-People can use their VARK results to explore their own views about whether their VARK Profile fits them.
+VARK believes that every learner can improve their learning strategies and there is no magic set of scores.
+People can use their VARK results to explore their own views about whether their VARK preference fits them.
 For example, a person with a strong Visual preference could be asked:

 - “How important is colour in your life?”